 The above techniques focus on contracting transversus abdominus however it is common to find these exercises difficult.
 The next technique is focused on contracting the pelvic floor as an alternative.

 Core contraction technique 3

 In the same position as above take a deep breath.
-On exhaling focus on 'drawing up' from the pelvic floor.
-Imagine that you wish to stop yourself going to the toilet however make sure you do not over use the other abdominal muscles- this would result in a 'bulge' rather that a tightening under you fingers.
+On exhaling focus on ‘drawing up’ from the pelvic floor.
+Imagine that you wish to stop yourself going to the toilet however make sure you do not overuse the other abdominal muscles- this would result in a ‘bulge’ rather than a tightening under your fingers.

 Choose one of these techniques and practice it until you can do it quite easily.
 It may take practicing each technique a few times before you decide which one works best for you.
 Once you can achieve a good independent core contraction you are ready to begin the core stability program.